Updated: Feb 1

-As you enter Blue Matter by Carnie, the first thing that strikes you is the cosmic atmosphere, it is calming and hypnotic, and enables you to feel part of a sci-fi movie.
-There is no light apart from the art, so the room is dark.
+As you enter Blue Matter by Carnie, the first thing that strikes you is the cosmic atmosphere; its calming and hypnotic air enables you to feel part of a sci-fi movement.
+There is no light apart from the work, so the room is is in matte blackness.
 Running along one wall is a film showing viewers an imagined landscape of the brain, with tree-like visuals of swaying branches and roots.
-Seizures are shown and then, at points, the CANDO device calming the situation: a visual representation of a beautiful and complex organ.
+Seizures take place and then, at points, the CANDO device calming the situation: a visual representation of a complex organ.

-Sounding the Blue appears to be two white mounds on the floor.
+Sounding the Blue commences as two white mounds on the floor.
 When you walk past, they begin to slowly expand and inflate; their veins glow electric blue.
-The public acts as a trigger in this interactive way to show the brain being affected by external factors.
-The Constant Whir adds sounds to the room contributing to the fully immersive feel of the exhibition.
+The public acts as a trigger in this interactive way to demonstrate the brain being affected by external factors, and The Constant Whir adds sounds to the space contributing to the all encompassing and immersive feel of the room.

-The second section offers Out of the Blue by Aldworth.
-People with Epilepsy are the subject, with many different nationalities contributing their sensitive, personal thoughts.
-As epilepsy affects 1 in 100 people, their words were sewed onto 100 pieces of Victorian underwear, by 100 embroiderers, using UV threads.
+The other section illustrates Out of the Blue by Aldworth.
+Humans with Epilepsy are the subject, with many different nationalities contributing sensitive, personal thoughts.
+As the condition affects 1 in 100 people, their words were sewed onto 100 pieces of Victorian underwear, by 100 embroiderers, using UV threads.
 The undergarments represent how epilepsy can often be hidden in many ways under the cloth of everyday life.

-Under UV light, the thread glows brightly, representing that things are present when they can't be seen.
+From UV light, the thread glows brightly, representing that things are present when they can't be seen.
 One-piece states, ‘Epilepsy doesn’t mean much to me, it’s a part of me now.
 Something I have to live with and something that I’ll never probably understand.’
-Candid and honest, they have achieved the aim of a clearer understanding for everyone.
-The UV light is significant, as a strong link to CANDO.
+With an honestly, they have reached the aim of enabling understanding.
+The UV light adds significance, as a strong link to CANDO.

 Article by Beverley Knight